-WCC Conservation Grants are intended to be used to maintain and conserve cave and/or karst features in the western USA, or to provide support for related scientific research efforts related to cave conservation in the western USA.
+WCC Conservation Grants are intended to be used to maintain and conserve cave and/or karst features or to provide support for related scientific research efforts related to cave conservation in the western USA.

 Funds will be allocated annually by the Board of Directors.
 Individual grants should not exceed $1000.
-Upon approval of a grant funds will be dispersed when proof of matching funds are provided.
-The number of grants awards will be contingent on allocated funds and qualified applications.
+Upon approval of a grant funds will be dispersed when proof of matching funds is provided.
+The number of grants awarded will be contingent on allocated funds and qualified applications.

 Grants will be evaluated on at least a quarterly basis and a response provided within 30 days.

 - Projects must further cave conservation or scientific research (see Evaluation Criteria).
 Objectives should be clear and attainable within the timeline of the project.

 - Grants generally require a minimum of 50% funding match from external sources.
 (This requirement may be waived in exceptional cases, at the discretion of the committee.)

 - Project directors are expected to have experience related to the project/research.

 - Grants are available to all applicants that meet the rubric (listed below), but projects supported by local (West Coast) caving groups or universities will generally be given priority.